-Missile Launcher Area
+Nike Hercules Missile System Launcher Area

 Tight security measures were necessary to protect this sensitive equipment.
 Soldiers working at the site had to have a secret clearance.
 They were also always supposed to follow the ‘two-man rule;’ no one was supposed to go anywhere on site without at least one other person accompanying them.
 Additionally, most Soldiers were not allowed to go into areas that they did not work in.
 Each Nike site had a group of twelve to fifteen military police who protected the site with their guard dogs.
 MPs and their dogs spent most of their time in the Missile Launch and Storage area where the missiles were surrounded with a two-fence perimeter: the outer, or limited area fence, and the inner, or exclusion zone, fence.
 The exclusion zone was the area where the missiles were stored and launched.
 The MPs would patrol the area between the two fences